WyldePointer/Socket-Programming-Package/README.md

 Each of the domain types discussed above, has it's own address format.
 * The address of a socket in the UNIX domain is a character string which is basically an entry in the file system.
 * The address of a socket in the Internet domain consist of IP Address of the host + Port Number on that host.

+## Review: IP Address and Port Number
+Every computer on the internet has a unique 32 bit address which is called IP Address.
+Each port number is a 16 bit unsigned integer which shows the doors through that host or computer.